surge119/cptcvms/README.md

 # The script may also break and the last command will hang, so check s3 every couple minutes to check if every vm has been uploaded
 python3 main.py -c

-# Import images - linux images take 15-20 min, win10 takes a little bit longer,
+# Import images - linux images take 10-25 min, win10 & win2k16 take longer
+# up to 40 min (maybe less, maybe more.
+Those numbers are from my testing)
 # win server takes a long time...
 2+ hours
 python3 main.py -i